Etenil/venvworkon/README.md

 a project folder which match the environment name, venvworkon change the current working directory to the project directory.

+## DotEnv support
+If the script is able to find the path to your project, and a `.env` file exists at the root of your project, then it will be sourced automatically when activating the environment.

+For the _venvworkon_ to find the path of the project, it either needs to be created through the shorthand `.` name, or you need to have `PROJECT_HOME` set and your environment name must match your project directory's name.

 ## Why bother using this
 `virtualenvwrapper` is certainly much more feature-packed and useful than this.
 But this wrapper is handy for development and